rarylson/rrdedit/README.md

 rrdedit
 =======

 Command line tool that edit RRDs.
+It

-It's a wrapper to some funcionalities of the RRD::Editor perl module.
+It uses the RRD::Editor and RRDs perl modules.

 Currently, there are only these funcionalities:

 - Print datasource informations
+- Print RRA informations
 - Remove datasources
+- Resize RRA time by changing the number of rows
+- Resize RRA precision by changing the RRA step

 Requirements